education.vic.gov.au

 • Dogs must be under the supervision of their animal handler at all times.
 A dog must not be unsupervised or alone with students.

 • The animal handler must be trained to ensure that they have appropriate knowledge of animal handling and animal welfare.
-This includes knowledge about their specific animal’s breed and character and ability to identify signs of ageing, fear, stress and discomfort.
-It is recommended that one additional person may be trained to also act as animal handler.
-No other person can work with students with the dog in their absence.
+This includes knowledge about their specific dog’s breed and character, and ability to identify signs of fear, stress and discomfort.
+It is recommended that one additional person be trained to act as an animal handler.
+Only the trained animal handlers can work with the dog.
+No other person can work with the dog and the students in their absence.

 • The animal handler must monitor the dog’s behaviour for signs of discomfort or stress while at school.
-To reduce stress, the dog must be provided with regular breaks.
+To reduce stress, the dog must be provided with regular breaks and easily accessible areas where it can go to relax and rest away from students.

 • The animal handler must monitor the dog’s behaviour for signs that it is no longer suited to participating in school-based activities.